LCM-org/BDM_1034_weather_prediction_group5/README.md

 Refer to the documentation of the dataset to to understand the dataset.

-To see dataset in kaggle https://www.kaggle.com/code/jibinmadayil/weather-prediction
+To see dataset in kaggle: https://www.kaggle.com/code/jibinmadayil/weather-prediction